osu-cass/AP-CSE-API/README.md

 #### Running the services

-First, make sure that you have `docker-compose`:
+First, make sure that you have `docker-compose` installed:

 ```sh
 docker-compose